LED lighting is more efficient, durable, versatile and longer

 American households and businesses switched to LED holiday

 lights, it would save close to the output of a large (1,000 MW)

 electric power plant, or the annual electrical consumption of

 - Energy-efficient – 0.08 watts per LED C7 multicolor bulb (compared with 0.48 watts for an incandescent mini-light and 6.0 watts for a standard incandescent C7 bulb.)

-- Safety – no chance of combustion since the bulbs are cool to the touch, regardless of how long they are left on.
+- Safety – cool to the touch, no matter how long they are left on.

-- Sturdy bulbs – the epoxy lenses are virtually indestructible.
+- Sturdy bulbs – epoxy lenses are practically indestructible.

 Despite a higher initial cost, LEDs are a clear winner over incandescent C7 lights when you compare the cost to purchase and operate a system for five years (and beyond).